SDC Services for Students

 Disability Management Counseling/Advising addresses the specific issues and concerns directly associated with a student's disability.
 The Disability Specialists provide individual disability management advising to students with disabilities related to the impact of disability on their academic and personal needs, and coordination of academic support services.

 SDC coordinates the provision of sign language interpreters to facilitate communication in course lectures, discussions, labs and extracurricular activities.
 Oral interpreters and real-time captioners are also available based upon each student's preferred mode of communication.
+Please see our Guide to Communication Services for Deaf and Hard of Hearing Students for more information.

 The SDC provides an orientation for new students during Fall Quarter's Welcome Week, and additional orientation for new students is available on an individual basis.